farmera/sare_grant/study_results_balloons.md

 This particular image shows an interesting effect that we saw throughout while using our dual-camera NDVI system.
 The NDVI values of soil show values in the lower range (0.45) compared to the green areas of early growth.
-At low altitudes our dual-camera system tended to record non-vegetation sources somewhat lower than at higher altitudes while remaining consistent overall in terms of vegetation.
+At low altitudes our dual-camera system tended to record non-vegetation sources somewhat lower than at higher altitudes while remaining fairly consistent overall in terms of vegetation.

 ![](img/2016_0513_141_rgb.jpg)
 ![](img/2016_0513_168_ndvi_color.jpg)